Dan Brouillette: Secretary of Energy (2019–2021)

 On October 18, 2019, President Trump announced he would nominate Brouillette as United States Secretary of Energy to replace Rick Perry, who had announced he would step down by the end of the year.
 On November 7, 2019, President Trump sent his nomination to the Senate.

-Perry formally resigned as Energy Secretary on December 1, 2019, making Brouillette the acting secretary as his nomination was still pending before the U.S. Senate.
+Perry formally resigned as Energy Secretary on December 1, 2019, making Brouillette the acting secretary, as his nomination was still pending before the U.S. Senate.
 On December 2, 2019, the Senate confirmed his nomination by a vote of 70–15.
 Brouillette was formally sworn in on December 11, 2019.

-Brouillette delegated the powers and responsibilities of Deputy Secretary to then-Under Secretary of Energy Mark Menezes.
-Menezes serving as Acting Deputy Secretary of Energy was confirmed as Deputy Secretary on August 4, 2020.
+Then-Under Secretary of Energy Mark Menezes served as Acting Deputy Secretary of Energy until he was confirmed as Deputy Secretary on August 4, 2020.In December 2020, as part of the recently signed Abraham Accords, Brouillette convened a "first-of-its kind" meeting between the energy minister of Israel and counterparts from several Arab nations.

-Brouillette traveled extensively, both domestically and internationally, during his year as Secretary.
-In February 2020, he traveled to Munich, Germany to attend the Munich Security Conference; Vienna, Austria, to attend the IAEA's International Conference on Nuclear Security; Lisbon, Portugal, to tour the Port of Sines and meet with various officials and industry representatives; Rio de Janeiro to attend the U.S.-Brazil Energy Forum; and New Delhi to attend the U.S.-India Energy Cooperation Roundtable.
-Brouillette also traveled frequently within the United States in 2020, including to Pennsylvania, North Carolina, Virginia, Wisconsin, Michigan, Montana, Louisiana, North Dakota, Colorado, Texas, and Kentucky.
 On January 7, 2021, Brouillette promised a seamless handover between the Trump and Biden administrations.

-On January 15, 2021, Brouillette issued a letter to the US Governors in which he highlighted the need of critical energy workers' health and preferential Covid vaccination, to ensure an uninterrupted energy supply to the Nation's communities.
+Post-Trump administration

+Sempra Infrastructure

+Brouillette was named the president of Sempra Infrastructure in July 2021 and started with the company in November of that year.
+During his time with Sempra, Brouillette oversaw the Port Arthur LNG project in Texas and a heads of agreement deal with TotalEnergies, Mitsui, Mitsubishi and NYK for Cameron LNG Phase 2.

+Edison Electric Institute

+On August 16, 2023, the Edison Electric Institute, the interest group for United States investor-owned electric utilities, named Brouillette its president and chief executive officer, effective January 1, 2024.
+He resigned on October 28, 2024, less than 10 months after taking the position, saying he wanted to focus on global energy issues.

 Personal life

 Brouillette and his wife, Adrienne, are U.S. Army veterans and the parents of nine children, all of whom the couple homeschooled.
-They reside in San Antonio.
+They reside in Maryland.
 He served in the Army from 1982 to 1987 as a tank commander in Germany in the "Fulda Gap" and as a Drill Sergeant in the Army Reserve in South Carolina.